AdityaAdarsh8888/JavaScript/7. GEC/README.md

 <p>4.
 Once all code in the GEC has finished executing, the GEC is destroyed.</p>
 <h2>Key Points</h2>
 <ul>
-<li>1.
-The GEC is fundamental to understanding how JavaScript code executes.</li>
+<li>The GEC is fundamental to understanding how JavaScript code executes.</li>
-<li>2.
-It provides the initial context for all other code within our script.</li>
+<li>It provides the initial context for all other code within our script.</li>
-<li>3.
-Understanding the GEC helps you better grasp variable scope, function execution, and how JavaScript manages memory.</li>
+<li>Understanding the GEC helps you better grasp variable scope, function execution, and how JavaScript manages memory.</li>
 </ul>
 <h2>In Summary</h2>
 <p>The Global Execution Context is the foundational environment for our JavaScript code.
 It holds variables, functions, and the <code>this</code> keyword, providing the necessary context for our code to run successfully.</p>